ErikOSorensen/mmzame/README.md

 | Figure 2          | 02_analysis/fig2.do      |             | figure2.png                      ||
 | Figure 3          | 02_analysis/fig3.do      |             | figure-robustness.png            | Requires confidential data      |

-## References

-> INSTRUCTIONS: As in any scientific manuscript, you should have proper references.
-For instance, in this sample README, we cited "Ruggles et al, 2019" and "DESE, 2019" in a Data Availability Statement.
-The reference should thus be listed here, in the style of your journal: